sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 >  Neuroscientists frequently live on the 'bleeding' edge technologically, building bespoke and customized tools.
 This do-it-yourself approach has allowed innovators to get ahead of the competition, but hampered the standardization of methods essential to making experiments efficient and replicable.
 >
 >  Remarkably, it is standard practice for each lab to custom engineer all manner of apparatus, from microscopes and electrodes to the computer programmes for analysing data.
 Thousands of labs worldwide use the calcium sensor GCaMP, for example, for imaging neural activity in vivo.
-Yet neither the microscopes used for GCaMP imaging nor the algorithms used to analyse the resulting data sets have been standardized.
-Include {% cite mainenBetterWayCrack2016 %}:
+Yet neither the microscopes used for GCaMP imaging nor the algorithms used to analyse the resulting data sets have been standardized. {% cite mainenBetterWayCrack2016 %}

+!! make it clearer that the hacker spirit is not a *bad* thing but another *design constraint* and that we should actually avoid the paternalistic approach that says there's a "right way" to do science, and instead honor, learn from, and support the diversity of our approaches.

 ### Focus on the Science